Full laser resurfacing

 During the procedure

 During the skin resurfacing procedure, the laser is passed over the skin in multiple passes, each time removing a controlled amount of the skin’s surface until we achieve the desired results.
 It is normal to feel some heat building up in the skin.
-Patients often describe the sensation of the laser treatment as a feeling similar to sunburn.
+Patients often describe the sensation of the laser procedure as a feeling similar to sunburn.

-Following the laser resurfacing procedure, the treatment area is covered in a vaseline-like substance (Aquaphor), and you go home with instructions on how to care for your skin during the healing process.
+Following laser resurfacing procedures, the treatment area is covered in a vaseline-like substance (Aquaphor), and you go home with instructions on how to care for your skin during the healing process.
 We ask you to clean your skin 2 or 3 times per day using a special antiseptic solution that we provide for you.

 You will also be prescribed a course of antibiotics and a course of antiviral medication to reduce the chances of infection during the healing process.
 This is vital because an infection of any sort can result in scarring or permanent changes to the pigmentation of the skin — so the initial healing period is critical.

-Recovery & Aftercare
+Full Laser Skin Resurfacing Recovery & Aftercare

-Recovery & Aftercare
+Full Laser Skin Resurfacing Recovery & Aftercare

 The initial recovery time after a full field laser skin resurfacing treatment can be up to 2 weeks, and during the first week, we will see you daily to check that the epidermis is healing well and to ensure you have been able to clean your skin properly.